Delivered study plan 2025/2026

 Duration: 4-6 hours

-Assessment: Critical analysis of a paper
+Assessment method: Critical analysis of a paper

 Description: This course will critically analyze the design of interconnection networks for large-scale datacenters and HPC systems, focusing on the trade-offs between topology metrics (e.g., diameter, bisection bandwidth) and the resulting network contention and latency for massive communication patterns.
 We will discuss collective operations, at the backbone of every large-scale application, and how their performance is affected by network topology.

-Further modules will be announced soon.
+Additional modules will be announced shortly.

-Specialised Educational Pathways in Computer Science
+Educational Tracks for Advanced Training in Computer Science

-Other Training Activities
+Other Educational Activities

 © Università degli Studi di Roma "La Sapienza" - Piazzale Aldo Moro 5, 00185 Roma